Boundary Layers of Accretion Disks: Discovery of Vortex-Driven Modes and Other Waves: Summary

 \begin{itemize}

-\item Our simulations reveal a plethora of different modes operating in the vicinity of the BL, some of which have been known previously, e.g. upper and lower acoustic modes \citep{BRS13a}, whereas others are identified for the first time.
-Different types of modes can easily co-exist in the inner disk.
-They have finite life times, although some of them can operate for hundreds of orbits.

 \item We discover a new class of modes that are triggered by the emergence of non-axisymmetric, localized vortensity structures in the vicinity of the BL.
 These vortex-driven modes are quite prominent in many of our simulations.
-We argue that their parent vortices result from the Rossby wave instibility, triggered by the vortensity production near the BL, which is caused by the nonlinear damping of the acoustic modes.
+We argue that their parent vortices result from the Rossby wave instibility, triggered by the vortensity production near the BL driven by the nonlinear damping of acoustic modes.

 \item In many simulations we observe multiple near-BL vortices to merge into a single one, giving rise to a prominent global, one-armed spiral density wave in the disk.
-Structures like this may cause periodicity of emission associated with the BL accretion.
+Such structures may naturally cause periodicity of the BL emission.